jojodeleon/king_county_housing/README.md

 ## Data

 The information on properties in King County came from a dataset provided by kaggle.com.
 Originally, the dataset contained 21,597 rows, representing individual properties, and 21 columns, representing features about each property.
+The final model contained 10,036 rows with 80 columns although of those columns 10 were distinct.

 ## Methodology